joeyjyyang/fy03_localization/README.md

 # fy03_localization
-**A ROS package containing an outdoor localization system that fuses UWB and IMU sensor data.**
+**A ROS package containing an outdoor localization system that fuses UWB and IMU sensor data through a Particle Filter.**

 ## Overview